weygoldt/deep_peak_sieve/README.md

 ## TODO ✅

-- [ ] Make smoothing and resampling configurable via CLI
-- [ ] Set smoothing window by time instead of samples
+- [ ] Implement active learnign.
+Currently, we just label -> train -> classify.
+For that, checkout python package [baal](https://github.com/baal-org/baal?tab=readme-ov-file)
-- [ ] Resample all inputs to the same sampling rate
+- [ ] Implement the latent space sampling strategy, currently we just do stratified random sampling.
 - [ ] Generalize to mono- and polyphasic peaks
       _Currently, only monophonic peaks are well-supported.
 Polyphasic peaks require handling the order of positive and negative excursions (see `deep_peak_sieve/prepro/collect_peaks.py`)._

+## DONE 🎉

+- [x] Make smoothing and resampling configurable via CLI
+- [x] Set smoothing window by time instead of samples
+- [x] Resample all inputs to the same sampling rate
 - [x] Fix logger configurator (issue with `src/` directory structures)

 ---